 New Gallery users assume the default user role unless you add them to a group or assign a user role other than Default.
-See Understand Role Hierarchy.
+Go to Understand Role Hierarchy.
 The default user role is set to Viewer by default.
 You can change the default role using the Default Role dropdown on the Gallery Configuration page.
-Visit Default Role on the Gallery Configuration page for more info.
+Go to Default Role on the Gallery Configuration page for more info.

 Note, the default role is displayed as Evaluated in some places like the in the group Details.

 A user's role, and their resulting Gallery access, can come from 3 places, the user role, the group role, or the default role.
 Gallery evaluates roles in this order: user role, group role, default role.
 Users' access resolves to the most specific role assignment.
 So, if a user's role assignment is any role other than Default, that is their role and corresponding access.
 If a user's role is Default, then the Gallery looks to see if they are in a group.
 If the user is in a group, they assume the group role.
 If they are not in a group they assume the default role.